Blogger Confessions #6: Othalafehu

 First and foremost would be my interest in Prepping.
 I am kind of ‘that guy’ and it pops up time and again in my blog.
 I am also a practicing pagan and that rears its strange head into my writing fairly regularly.

-I also like precious metals which is an unpopular position in the
+I also like precious metals which is an unpopular position in the FIREverse.
+Lastly, I share a lot of legal tales and military stories because of my time in each of those worlds.

 3: What’s the thing that you’ve struggled with the most since starting your blog?

 My biggest issue is building steady traffic.
 I have plateaued now for a while at around 4,000 views a month.
 Without features on some larger site, I am steady but not really increasing.
 I was never out to conquer the world, but I would like to reach more people over time.
-Slow and steady wins the race, but I have seen a recent social stalling at the
+Slow and steady wins the race, but I have seen a recent social stalling at the 2-year mark.

 4: Do you publish your net worth on your blog?
 Why or why not?